Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 - Integrating Regen's eco-credit module as a perspective

 ### Horizon three
-- Anchoring pilot data on chain with the data module
+- Anchoring Regenerating Sonoras pilot data on chain with the data module
 - Issuing systematics as a semantic credit class and minting pilot eco-credits

 ---